 Here's a look at the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.

-Coleslaw mix: I like to use the mix from Whole Foods.
+Coleslaw mix: I use the mix from Whole Foods.
 I like that it has red cabbage in addition to green cabbage and shredded carrots.

-Dijon mustard: This French mustard is wonderfully creamy and flavorful.
+Mustard: I recommend using Dijon mustard in this recipe.
+It's wonderfully creamy and flavorful.

 Vinegar: I prefer to use apple cider vinegar.